 Rear-tine tillers feature tines located behind the engine and wheels.
 This design provides greater stability and traction, making them more suitable for heavy-duty tasks and larger areas.
 Rear-tine tillers are often equipped with counter-rotating tines, which helps break up tough soil more effectively.
 While rear-tine tillers may be more expensive and heavier, they offer superior performance for demanding gardening projects.

-See also 6" Cordless Garden Tiller - 20 Volt Review
+See also Earthwise Power Garden Tiller Cultivator Review

 What Are The Most Important Features To Consider When Buying A Tiller?